Remember when you made less and you spent less?

-Up to this point, I’d been trying to save money, moving in and out of my parents’ house, and maxing out my 401 by squandering it in stupid ways, all because of impatience.
-I go into more detail about this time in another episode.
+Up to this point, I’d been trying to save money, moving in and out of my parents’ house, and maxing out my 401k, then later squandering it in stupid ways, all because of impatience.
+I'll go into more detail about this in another episode.

 Eventually I reached $40,000, and I really felt like I’d made it.
 Bear in mind, I didn’t have kids at this time, or even a girlfriend, so I only had to support myself.

 But little by little, my expenses started to creep up.
 Now that I had achieved my goal of earning $40,000 a year, I could treat myself a bit.
 This is a familiar story, I’m sure, and soon enough I found myself dreaming of earning $50,000 a year—then I’d be all set.